cisco/cisco-network-puppet-module/README.md

 Shutdown state of the VRF.
 Valid values are 'true' and 'false'.

 ##### `vni`
 Specify virtual network identifier.
-Valid values are integers between or keyword 'default' to disable this property.
+Valid values are Integer or keyword 'default'.

 --
 ### Type: cisco_vtp